 Step 7: Meaning & Purpose

-One of the common factors among long-lived people is a sense of purpose—no matter how big or small—along with social connection, so much so that governments are actively promoting it in some places around the world, even incentivising families to live closer together.
+One of the common factors among long-lived people is a sense of purpose (no matter how big or small) along with social connection.
+So much so, that some governments are actively promoting it in some places around the world, even incentivising families to live closer together.

 In this step, we're going to:-